How to Integrate Jira and Salesforce in 6 Steps

 Step 3: Connect Jira and Salesforce

 To establish a connection, you need to initiate it from one side and accept it on the other.
-It doesn't matter which side you start from.
+It doesn't matter which side you start from since Exalate provides more or less the same process for all platforms.

-Let’s assume you start from the Jira side.
+Let’s start from the Jira side.
 Go to “Connections” in the left-hand menu of Exalate.
 Then click “Initiate Connection”.

 Enter the URL of the destination instance i.e Salesforce.

 After a while, new fields appear asking you to choose the configuration type.
-Exalate offers 2 types: Basic and Script.
+Exalate offers 2 configuration modes: Basic and Script.

 Basic mode is recommended for simple integration cases.
 It comes with pre-defined mappings between Jira and Salesforce entities that cannot be changed.
 It also comes with a Free Plan.

-Select Jira project you want to synchronize Salesforce entities with
+select the Jira project you want to synchronize Salesforce entities with and confirm admin access on the Salesforce side.

 To use Exalate for advanced use cases we recommend the Script mode.

-Then on the Salesforce Exalate console, click “Accept Invitation” in the “Connections” tab.
+Then on the Salesforce side, go to the Exalate console and click “Accept Invitation” in the “Connections” tab.

 Paste the code in the text area.